 When we teach new letter-sound correspondences in phonics we will send home a worksheet that can be used to practise at home and we will send reading books home once the children begin to read words independently.
-We also send home vocabulary sheets to support the learning of new words and their meaning.
-We hold workshops for parents throughout the year that will include ideas for supporting learning at home and include links to useful resources on both our weekly newsletter and school website.
+We will be holding workshops for parents throughout the year that will include ideas for supporting learning at home and we also include links to useful resources on both our weekly newsletter and school website.